Textile and Encaustic Artist

-Julie Pishny is an artist who uses leaves, roots and flowers to ecoprint textiles creating wall art and clothing.
+Julie Pishny is a textile artist who uses leaves, roots, seeds and flowers to ecoprint natural fibers to create wall art and sustainable clothing.
 After many years flying the corporate flag, Julie returned to her love of fiber after attending a workshop with India Flint.
 Additional classes with Carol Leigh, a Master Natural Dye Expert of Hillcreek Fibers of Columbia, MO and Neil Goss, a Weaver and Natural Dye Artist at the Lawrence Art Center in Lawrence, KS enhanced her work further and enthusiasm for plant dyeing.

 Creating a botanical ecoprint that is as unique as it is beautiful, straight from the Earth has become my passion and driving force behind my art.
-The ecoprint results from the actual leaf releasing it's color onto the natural fiber cloth.
-It's a slow process that requires a week up to one month to complete, but the results are breathtaking and so worth the effort.
+The print results from the actual leaf releasing it's color onto the cloth.
+It's a slow process that requires a week and up to one month to complete, but the results are breathtaking and so worth the effort.

 My plant dyed textiles and ecoprints are an expression of my interest in developing our human faculties to see more clearly the true nature of things, and recognizing the essence of plants and our relationship with them.
 We are better stewards of the Earth when we have a better understanding of nature and our curiosity motivates us to engage with our surroundings.
 Plants not only nourish our bodies, please our senses, oxygenate our air, provide materials for shelter, heal our bodies, but also provide printed cloth to enhance our living spaces and clothe our bodies.